NaveenPaluru/OCT-NRSD/README.md

 <sup> [1] Y. Zhang, T. Xiang, T. M. Hospedales, and H. Lu, “Deep mutual learning,” in Proceedings of the IEEE conference on computer vision
 and pattern recognition, 2018, pp. 4320–4328. </sub>

-<sup> [2] T.-B. Xu and C.-L. Liu, “Data-distortion guided self-distillation for deep neural networks,” in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 33, no. 01, 2019, pp. 5565–5572. </sub>
+<sup> [2] T.-B. Xu, C.-L. Liu, “Data-distortion guided self-distillation for deep neural networks,” in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 33, no. 01, 2019, pp. 5565–5572. </sub>

 <sup> [3] S. Yun, J. Park, K. Lee, and J. Shin, “Regularizing class-wise predictions via self-knowledge distillation,” in Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, 2020, pp. 13 876–13 885.  </sub>